OriolAbril/gsoc2019/final_work_submission.md

 To see all the work done suring the 2019 GSoC coding period, see this [pull request (PR) list](https://github.com/arviz-devs/arviz/pulls?page=1&q=is%3Apr+author%3AOriolAbril+archived%3Afalse+label%3AGSOC&utf8=%E2%9C%93).
 This document contains all my contributions during GSoC coding period.
 Below, these PRs are divided by category and the most important contributions in each topic are summarized.
-These are the different categories into which I divided the PRs:
+To read more details on the new or modified functions, see [ArviZ docs](https://arviz-devs.github.io/arviz/index.html).
+These are the different categories into which PRs have been divided:

 1. [Information Criteria](#information-criteria)
 1. [Convergence Assessment](#convergence-assessment)